sovy-app/amazon-ses-sync-action/README.md

 ## What it does

-This action synchronizes email templates from within a Github repo with Amazon SES.
+This action uploads email templates from within a Github repo to Amazon SES.

 ## Inputs